sig

 expression evaluates to true

 if the signature provided with the transaction is valid and produced by the private key that corresponds to the above public key.
-The address (checksummed hash in base32) corresponding to this definition is A2WWHN7755YZVMXCBLMFWRSLKSZJN3FU.true
+The address (checksummed hash in base32) corresponding to this definition is A2WWHN7755YZVMXCBLMFWRSLKSZJN3FU.

 and or